zelbov/stylight/doc/Stylesheets.md

 styledClass('child') // -> "child"

 ```

+A `styledClass` is a class picker call that will use propery declarations from passed stylesheet objects in order to allow type completions when class names used as property descriptors are passed as parameters.

+## Seeding stylesheets

 Stylesheets instantiated with `createStyleSheet` call also support seeding, which allows stylesheets to be distinct, isolated, obfuscated, and even all at once: